BouncingPixel/node-packages/rackspace-uploads/README.md

     Required for any rackspace capability.
 This is the API Key required to authenticate with Rackspace instead of using a password.

 #### Optional
+- `rackspaceDirectory`
+    Optional config to place all uploads in a subdirectory.
+Useful when wanting to separate testing and production.
+    While one could use `rackspaceContainer` to the same effect, some users may have a limitation that requires subdirectories.
 - `rackspaceMosso`
     Required only for the direct-to-rackspace uploads.
 Each account has a URL with a folder that starts with "Mosso"
 - `rackspaceHmacKey`